coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

 @laundry@chores@todo
 ```

-These tagbibs basically tag 'laundry' by expanding into the following BibTags:
+These tagbibs basically tag 'laundry' by expanding into the following BibTags (during parsing/OCR-scanning):

 ```
 Please get out the laundry